hashicorp/nomad/website/source/guides/securing-nomad.html.md

 These two settings are important for ensuring all of Nomad's mTLS security properties are met.
-If [`verify_server_hostname`][verify_server_hostname] is set to `false` the node's cerificate will be checked to ensure it is signed by the same CA, but its role and region will not be verified.
+If [`verify_server_hostname`][verify_server_hostname] is set to `false` the node's certificate will be checked to ensure it is signed by the same CA, but its role and region will not be verified.
 This means any service with a certificate signed by same CA as Nomad can act as a client or server of any region.

 [`verify_https_client`][verify_https_client] requires HTTP API clients to present a certificate signed by the same CA as Nomad's certificate.
-It may be disabled to allow HTTP API clients (eg Nomad CLI, Consul, or curl) to communicate with the HTTPS API without presenting a client-side certificate.
-If `verify_https_client` is enabled ony HTTP API clients presenting a certificate signed by the same CA as Nomad's certificate are allowed to access Nomad.
+It may be disabled to allow HTTP API clients (e.g. Nomad CLI, Consul, or curl) to communicate with the HTTPS API without presenting a client-side certificate.
+If `verify_https_client` is enabled only HTTP API clients presenting a certificate signed by the same CA as Nomad's certificate are allowed to access Nomad.

 ~> Enabling `verify_https_client` effectively protects Nomad from unauthorized